Negotiations with Nelson Cruz come as Twins dive into offseason of uncertainty

 It was learned this week that this pandemic-riddled season cost the industry $3.1 billion in revenue.
 The league did execute a 60-game season while navigating virus outbreaks on the Cardinals and Marlins.
 It then executed an entire postseason, with the Dodgers vanquishing the Rays in six World Series games.
 The league was able to generate some television revenue, although the ratings were at an all-time low.

 Now the sport trudges into an offseason that will be a tough one for teams and free agents.
-Many teams lost more than $100 million in 2020, and they could turn around and slash payroll by as much as 15 or 20 percent.
+Many teams lost more than $100 million in 2020, and they could turn around and slash payroll by as much as 15 or 20%.

 The Twins would like to retain some of their free agents — they entered contract negotiations this week with designated hitter Nelson Cruz, for example — and would like to boost their pitching staff.
 But they also are mindful of the current financial landscape.